Collected Memory – A Diary Of The World

-Collected Memory – A diary of the world is a continuation of Mille Kalsmose’s long-term project Collected Memory, which premiered at the UN Headquarter in New York in 2019.
-Collected Memory is a network of sculptural, participatory installations, made from recycled brass and paper, which addresses both the sedimentation of individual memories, but also how they are influenced by social frameworks.
+Collected Memory – A Diary of the World is a continuation of Mille Kalsmose’s long-term project Collected Memory, which premiered at the UN Headquarters in New York in 2019.
+Collected Memory is a network of sculptural, participatory installations, made from recycled brass and paper, which addresses both the sedimentation of individual memories and how they are influenced by social frameworks.

 The original artwork consists of a metal structure that houses a physical paper archive as well as a databank of humanity’s shared visions and hopes for the world.
-Kalsmose has from the beginning collected and digitalized emotional records, initially through the online databank collectedmemory.world.
-The projects overall reliance on data as well as its encouragement of sharing makes its digital extensions a natural next step for the project – while also commenting on the utopian promises made by many data-driven technologies of today.
-And by turning the artist’s gaze towards collective and collaborative proposals, Kalsmose does not only provide a platform for intimacy and hope, she also speaks to the very core of the decentralized blockchain technology of today.
+Kalsmose has, from the beginning, collected and digitalized emotional records, initially through the online databank collectedmemory.world.
+The project’s overall reliance on data, as well as its encouragement of sharing, makes its digital extensions a natural next step for the project, while also commenting on the utopian promises made by many data-driven technologies of today.
+By turning the artist’s gaze towards collective and collaborative proposals, Kalsmose not only provides a platform for intimacy and hope but also speaks to the very core of the decentralized blockchain technology of today.
 Because while each contribution represents a piece of an individual story, they are also fractions of our collective history, making Collected Memory a crowd-sourced diary of the world.

-In today’s world, data is an indispensable resource that lies behind key system and infrastructures.
-A resource, which is neither impartial nor representative, as well as subject to other agendas.
-And for that reason, Kalsmose has not only transferred her physical work into digital media; she has also re-told the project within the framework of Web 3.0, its trustlessness, connectivity and ubiquity.
+In today’s world, data is an indispensable resource that lies behind key systems and infrastructures.
+A resource that is neither impartial nor representative, as well as subject to other agendas.
+For that reason, Kalsmose has not only transferred her physical work into digital media; she has also re-told the project within the framework of Web 3.0, its trustlessness, connectivity, and ubiquity.
 Hereby pointing directly at the hopeful idealism behind her own media.
 The security promised by the blockchain is already highly rated within many fields.
-However, many of these hopes and dreams are the same as in the early days of the internet, where our digital future looked bright and full of possibilities.
+However, many of these hopes and dreams are the same as in the early days of the internet, when our digital future looked bright and full of possibilities.
 Surreal meta-structure of vast datasets in the 59th Venice Biennale.

 The world of NFTs has not only changed the way we transmit and store data, it has also changed our approach to materiality as it has given us the ability to digitize anything, from a painting to a house, or even an experience or a memory.
 This does not only break down the dichotomies of the world, it also raises questions about our own agency in the world as we become observers, content creators as well as architects with the potential to change the division of humanity, giving space to representation and inclusion – as well as the opposite.

-The architectural, or even curatorial, aspect of data is exemplified through an accompanying sculpture, that evolves from the same dataset.
+The architectural, or even curatorial, aspect of data is exemplified through an accompanying sculpture that evolves from the same dataset.
 Almost as a data architect, Kalsmose has designed and managed the physical sculpture herself.
-Kalsmose has selected the words and phrases available as cut-outs to the audience, which can then be arranged on a large organic mesh sculpture, in order to answer the question: If you were bound to live numerous lives, which decisions would you repeat, and what would you do differently?
+Kalsmose has selected the words and phrases available as cut-outs to the audience, which can then be arranged on a large organic mesh sculpture to answer the question: If you were bound to live numerous lives, which decisions would you repeat, and what would you do differently?

-Mille Kalsmose holds a MA from Universitat Aut noma de Barcelona and has studied at the Bio Art Lab at SVA, School of Visual Arts, in New York City.
-Her work has been exhibited at ARoS – Aarhus Art Museum, Denmark; MAVI, Museum of Visual Arts, Chile, United Nations Headquarters, United States; La Virreina, Centre de Imagen, Catalu a; ITAMI Museum, Japan; Horsens Art Museum, Denmark; KUNSTEN - Museum of Modern Art, Denmark,and others.
+Mille Kalsmose holds an MA from Universitat Autònoma de Barcelona and has studied at the Bio Art Lab at SVA, School of Visual Arts, in New York City.
+Her work has been exhibited at ARoS – Aarhus Art Museum, Denmark; MAVI, Museum of Visual Arts, Chile, United Nations Headquarters, United States; La Virreina, Centre de Imagen, Catalunya; ITAMI Museum, Japan; Horsens Art Museum, Denmark; KUNSTEN - Museum of Modern Art, Denmark, and others.
 Her work is also represented in several private and public collections.

 https://s.surveyplanet.com/dkp8apr7